 - Because I had to provide for “X”.

 When I dug beneath these answers, my heart hurt.
 Most of my achievements came from the need to prove my worth.
-I also realized they came from a subconscious belief that I was not worthy nor good enough (which I knew was far from the truth).
+I also realized they came from a subconscious belief that I was not worthy nor good enough (which I know now was far from the truth).

 So what did I do?
 I began to burn it down.
 Clearing the fields was the only way for me to regain my center.
 For now, I’m letting the fields rest before I replant them.
 The empty pages for my next set of goals await to written.
 When I’m ready, I’ll write new goals that are based on the result of the decisions and epiphanies that came from this transformational year.
 Until then, I’ll just be “here.”